Wing Commander (video game): Gameplay

 Wing Commander is a space flight simulation game, with the player piloting a ship, completing missions, and engaging enemy ships of various capabilities.
 As the title suggests, there will generally be an AI-controlled wingman which the player can give orders to.
 Missions will generally include multiple objectives, but the game can proceed even if objectives are failed as long as the protagonist survives.
 The game features a branching, open-ended story where overall performance affects the campaign: succeeding at objectives results in medals, promotions in rank, and progressing to missions with better ships; failing at objectives leads to more difficult missions and piloting inferior ships.
 The mission tree is designed so players on the "losing" path could work their way back to the "winning" path, and conversely players on the "winning" path could fail subsequent missions to fall into the "losing" path.
-In addition, the wingmen can be killed permanently in combat, and thus be gone for the rest of the campaign.
+In addition, the wingmen can be killed permanently in combat, including by the player, and thus be gone for the rest of the campaign.

 The two Secret Missions expansion packs do not have a branching, open-ended story, and the player must successfully complete the core missions to win the game.